Skip to main content

 Exposure to COVID-19

-Jump Menu Anchor: If you have symptoms or tested positive
+Jump Menu Anchor: If you tested positive or have symptoms but want to work

-• stay home until all of the following apply to you:
+• Discuss working from home until all of the following apply:

 • your symptoms have been improving for at least 24 hours (or 48 hours if you had nausea, vomiting, and/or diarrhea),